 L'Auberge Carmel is housed in former artist studios dating to 1929 (Carmel has a rich artistic history).
-This charming hotel has 13 rooms over 2 levels surrounding a flower-filled courtyard, and an overall European feel.
+This charming hotel has 20 rooms over 2 levels surrounding a flower-filled courtyard, and an overall European feel.
 Rooms are simply luxurious with comfy beds and marble bathrooms, many with soaking tubs, and a few have coveted glimpses of the ocean (uniquely, only residential buildings are close to the water here).
-Artwork is tasteful and local - jazz style in the lobby, atmospheric photos in the rooms.
+Artwork is tasteful and local - elegant style in the lobby, atmospheric photos in the rooms.

 - Quiet, yet central location just off Ocean Avenue and only 4 blocks from the beach

 - Superb Aubergine restaurant serving excellent quality food

 - Efficient, impeccable and friendly service

 - A great base for exploring Big Sur (where hotel rooms are in short - and often expensive - supply) and Monterey, and enjoying local watersports

 - Decor is plush and comfortable, as befits the building,

 - You may need to book the restaurant in advance as it is small and very popular